Are you an innovator with a solution to tackle climate change?

 What are we looking for?

-- Open-minded individuals and teams who are passionate about climate change, working on something ground-breaking, looking to learn, and 100% committed to achieving their vision.
+- Teams who are passionate about climate change, working on something innovative, looking to learn, and 100% committed to achieving their vision.

-- More specifically, teams with a breakthrough idea that has the potential for significant climate impact.
-We expect applicants to have a clearly thought-out idea, a good understanding of how the technology will work (you don't necessarily need to have a working prototype yet), and ideally at least one team member working on the idea full-time.
+- More specifically, teams will have a breakthrough idea that has the potential for significant climate impact and commercial growth.
+We expect applicants to have a clearly thought-out idea, a good understanding of how their technology or product will work (you don't necessarily need to have a working prototype yet), and ideally at least one founder working on the idea full-time.

 What’s in it for me?